 Textbook: A First Course in the Design of Experiments: A Linear Models Approach by in Science Library).

-Donald C. Weber and John H. Skillings, CRC Press (2000) (On reserve miliarity with SAS is a course objective.
+Donald C. Weber and John H. Skillings, CRC Press (2000) (On reserve

-Computing: We will be using SAS statistical software throughout the course and fa-
+Computing: We will be using SAS statistical software throughout the course.

-Grading Scheme: The final grade will be determined as follows.
+Grading Scheme: The final letter grade will be determined as A+(90%), A(80%),